cdJohnEl/cdJohnEl/README.md

 ## About Me

 My name is John Chimdike Ezekiel.
-I am a musician with a strong passion for software engineering.
-I have a keen interest in DevOps, front-end, and back-end development.
+I am an aspiring software engineering.
+I have a keen interest in DevOps, front-end, back-end development, and Open Source.
 My goal is to utilize my unique skills in software engineering to solve problems and make a positive impact on the world.

 Currently, I am undergoing training in the prestigious ALX SE program to become a full-stack software engineer.
 I am dedicated to expanding my knowledge and honing my skills in all areas of software development.